cginternals/glbinding/README.md

 As a user of glbinding you are able to update the gl.xml by yourself and generate the glbinding code.
 The necessary python scripts are provided in this repository.
 Since the ```gl.xml``` is not complete, a ```patch.xml``` is used to resolve possible conflicts or missing specifications.
 With ongoing development of the xml-based OpenGL API specification this could become obsolete in the future.
 For ease-of-use, the update and generation can be triggered using the generated targets from cmake named *update* and *generate*.

-## Context Creation Cheat Sheet

-When requesting an OpenGL context of a specific version, the created context does not always match that version, but instead returns a context with "appropriate" capabilities.
-The mapping of requested and created version depends on various aspects, e.g., forward compatibility and core flags, context creation library, driver, graphics card, and operating system.
-To get some understanding of that mapping a [Context Creation Cheat Sheet](https://github.com/hpicgs/glbinding/wiki/Context-Creation-Cheat-Sheet) is provided, gathering the ouput of glbindings contexts example.